 iPad or E-Reader Case (I bought one of these for my mom and she loves it)

-What do you guys do to help lower costs at Christmas?
+What do you guys do to celebrate a frugal Christmas?
 Any go-to DIY gifts or recipes that you make again and again?

 This post was proofread by Grammarly.